 With a decent understanding of how search engines work and how people use those search engines, you can now concentrate on some more detailed information about these engines.
-For example, you know that all search engines aren't created equal, right?
-But did you know that there are different types, or classifications, of search engines?
-There are.
+For example, you already know that all search engines aren't created equal, but did you know that there are different types, or classifications, of search engines?
 Search engines can be broken down into three different types (in the broadest of terms): primary, secondary, and targeted.